-Short-Term Thinking Without Long-Term Focus Could Hamper Climate TalksAn interview with James G. Dinan Professor at the Wharton School of the University of Pennsylvania and Co-Director of the Wharton Risk Center and Decision Processes Center
+Short-Term Thinking Without Long-Term Focus Could Hamper Climate TalksAn interview with Co-Director of the Wharton Risk Center and Decision Processes Center

 While the science of climate change is a given for participants at the COP21 meetings in Paris, the science of decision-making around adaptation and mitigation measures is very much under discussion.